START YOUR JOURNEY

 If you are maintaining a website or own an online business, you will need good images.
 Websites that have great images usually perform much better than those without.
 However, having images on your website may not be enough, and the wrong images can be detrimental to the performance of your website.

 The fact is that not all images are ideal for WordPress websites.
 If your images aren't optimized for a WordPress website, they could slow down your site or even cause it to crash in some cases.
 As an online business owner, you rely on people visiting your website, staying there, and buying your products or services.
+While optimizing your images for WordPress is crucial for site performance, safeguarding your business legally is equally important.

 Having images that are not optimized for your site will slow things down and most likely cause you to lose revenue as users click leave because the page loads too slowly.
 To keep your WordPress site looking great and functioning as it should, we're going to discuss the best ways to optimize WordPress images.